marissamccloy/marissamccloy.github.io/index.md

 #### Social Media Preference Among U.S. Adults

-This is an infographic that I created with Canva to illustrate the percentage of American adults who use each popular social media platform.
+This is an infographic that I created with Canva to illustrate the percentage of American adults that use each popular social media platform.
 ![Infographic](https://marissamccloy.github.io/infographic.png)

 #### Timeline of the 2016 Rio Olympics